killbill/killbill-stripe-plugin/README.md

 Take a look at [kbcmd](https://github.com/killbill/kbcli/blob/master/docs/kbcmd/kbcmd-walkthrough.md) for a step-by-step walkthrough.

-Note: if the token/source is already attached to a customer in Stripe, make sure to first set the `STRIPE_CUSTOMER_ID` custom field to the account in Kill Bill (see below) before calling `addPaymentMethod` (in this case, the token will be stored as-is and assumed to be re-usable if you intent to do subsequent payments).
+**_NOTE:_** If the token/source is already attached to a customer in Stripe, make sure to first set the `STRIPE_CUSTOMER_ID` custom field to the account in Kill Bill (see below) before calling `addPaymentMethod` (in this case, the token will be stored as-is and assumed to be re-usable if you intent to do subsequent payments).
 Otherwise, the plugin assumes it is a one-time token and will automatically create an associated customer in Stripe attached to this token/source to be able to re-use it (if needed, you can bypass this logic by specifying the `createStripeCustomer=false` plugin property in the `addPaymentMethod` call).

 ### Other methods